aymanmoro/Todo-List-Manager/README.md

 # Create a Task:

-Description: Prompts the user to enter a title (required), due date (required), description (optional), location (optional), and due time (optional).
+Prompts the user to enter a title (required), due date (required), description (optional), location (optional), and due time (optional).
 The task is then added to the todo list.
 Usage: Choose option 1 from the main menu.
 # Update a Task:

-Description: Allows the user to update an existing task's title, due date, description, location, due time, and completion marker.
+Allows the user to update an existing task's title, due date, description, location, due time, and completion marker.
 Usage: Choose option 2 from the main menu.
 # Delete a Task:

-Description: Deletes a task based on the unique task ID provided by the user.
+Deletes a task based on the unique task ID provided by the user.
 Usage: Choose option 3 from the main menu.
 # Show a Task:

-Description: Displays all information about a specific task based on the task ID provided by the user.
+Displays all information about a specific task based on the task ID provided by the user.
 Usage: Choose option 4 from the main menu.
 # List Tasks of a Given Day:

-Description: Lists all tasks for a specified date, organized into completed and uncompleted sections.
+Lists all tasks for a specified date, organized into completed and uncompleted sections.
 Usage: Choose option 5 from the main menu.
 # Search for a Task by Title or ID:

-Description: Searches for tasks based on a provided title or ID and displays matching results.
+Searches for tasks based on a provided title or ID and displays matching results.
 Usage: Choose option 6 from the main menu.
 # List All Tasks:

-Description: Lists all tasks in the todo list with their details.
+Lists all tasks in the todo list with their details.
 Usage: Choose option 7 from the main menu.
 Display Today's Tasks:

-Description: Displays all tasks for the current day, organized into completed and uncompleted sections.
+Displays all tasks for the current day, organized into completed and uncompleted sections.
 Usage: Choose option 8 from the main menu.
 # Backup Tasks:

-Description: Creates a backup of the current todo list to a backup file.
+Creates a backup of the current todo list to a backup file.
 Usage: Choose option 9 from the main menu.
 # Restore Tasks:

-Description: Restores tasks from the backup file to the todo list.
+Restores tasks from the backup file to the todo list.
 Usage: Choose option 10 from the main menu.
 # Exit:

-Description: Exits the Todo List Manager script.
+Exits the Todo List Manager script.
 Usage: Choose option 11 from the main menu.
 # File Management
 The script uses two text files to manage the tasks:

 todo.txt: This file stores all the current tasks.
 Each task is stored in a specific format where the fields are separated by colons (:). todo_backup.txt: This file serves as a backup for the todo.txt file.
 It ensures that tasks are not lost in case of accidental deletion or corruption of the primary file.
-How the Script Generates and Manages These Files
 # Initialization:

 When the script runs, it ensures that the todo.txt file exists by using the touch command.
 If the file does not exist, it creates an empty file.